nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Check that your computer has Java **11** installed.
 1. Get the latest **Fluffle** from [here](https://github.com/AY2021S1-CS2113T-W11-4/tp/releases).
 1.Copy the file to the folder you want to use as the home folder.
-1.Type in a command prompt ./duke.jar and press Enter.
+1.Type in a command prompt `java -jar duke.jar` and press Enter.
 1.Type the `help` command and press Enter to get started.
 1.Some example commands you can try:
-    1.`list words` : List the vocabulary stored in the word list.
+    1.`list words`: List the vocabulary stored in the word list.
-    1.`filter bunny g/fantasy` : Filters bunny ideas that are of the fantasy genre.
+    1.`filter bunny g/fantasy`: Filters bunny ideas that are of the fantasy genre.
-    1.`exit` : Exits the app.
+    1.`exit`: Exits the app.
 1.Refer to the Features below for details of each command.

 ## Features